 There has never been a time when families need help with earning an income more than they do now.
 As part of our response to the “new normal” we have adapted our programmes to meet the growing needs of the communities we serve.

-PCF has a new programme to support families start their own business, especially those who have lost their jobs during the pandemic.
+Helping families especially those who have lost their jobs during the pandemic.

 Father’s Shoe Making Program